isb-cgc/readthedocs/docs/source/sections/webapp/Gaining-Access-To-TCGA-Contolled-Access-Data.rst

 Accessing TCGA Data Programmatically
 ====================================
 To obtain access to TCGA controlled-access data from a program you need to register at least one service account from your Google Cloud Project (GCP) with ISB-CGC.
 This will allow programs running from Virtual Machines of the Google Compute Engine in your GCP to use controlled access data for up to 7 days.
-(NOTE: to allow flexibility while working with different research teams and different processes, you can have many GCPs registered with ISB-CGC, as well as many service accounts per GCP registered.)
+(NOTE: to allow flexibility while working with different research teams and different processes, you can have many GCPs registered with ISB-CGC, as well as many service accounts registered per GCP.)

 Requirements for Registering a GCP Service Account
 --------------------------------------------------
 To be able to register your GCP and at least one service account to handle controlled access data the following must all be true:

-- at any time, ALL members of the project MUST be authorized to use the data set (be a registered dbGaP PI or downloader) (see dbGap Data Access `Request Portal <http://dbgap.ncbi.nlm.nih.gov/aa/wga.cgi?login=&page=login>`_, and `Understanding Data Security <http://isb-cancer-genomics-cloud.readthedocs.org/en/latest/sections/data/data2/TCGA_Data_Security.html>`_ for more details).
+- at any time, ALL members of the project MUST be authorized to use the data set (be a registered dbGaP "PI" or "downloader") (see dbGap Data Access `Request Portal <http://dbgap.ncbi.nlm.nih.gov/aa/wga.cgi?login=&page=login>`_, and `Understanding Data Security <http://isb-cancer-genomics-cloud.readthedocs.org/en/latest/sections/data/data2/TCGA_Data_Security.html>`_ for more details).
-- all members of the project will have had to register their ID with ISB-CGC by using the ISB-CGC Web Application
+- all members of the project will have had to register their Google ID with ISB-CGC by using the ISB-CGC Web Application
 - all members of the project will have had to associate their Google ID with ISB-CGC with an NIH Identity (see the "Linking your NIH and Google identities" section of this page above for instructions on how to do this).

 If ANY of these requirements are not met, your GCP and ANY associated service accounts will be disabled to use controlled access data.
-Emails will be sent to the GCP owners if this permission is revoked describing the reason for the withdrawing of controlled access data by the GCP (such as the adding to the project a new member who does not have dbGaP approved access to the controlled-access data set).
+Emails will be sent to the GCP owners if this permission is revoked.

 Registering your GCP Service Account
 ------------------------------------